This Pure Wine Wand review is part of a five-part series I’m working on, all about low histamine wines.

 So I set a timer for 10 minutes and poured myself a glass of red, sticking in my first wine wand. *The packaging says 3+ minutes to filter the wine, but after deep-diving into the company’s website, I found where it says that after 3 minutes, only half of the histamines and sulfites are removed, but that “after 8 minutes, as much as 95% of the histamines and sulfites can be removed.”
 Therefore, I’d recommend leaving it in for 10 minutes and gently stirring it every minute or so to ensure even filtering.

 Each pack comes with 3 wands, so I started night one with somewhat less than the recommended amount of wine (I poured ~4oz.), just enough so that the wand was covered, plus the wand itself.
 I took just one sip of the whole glass… and then snuck a second sip because damn that was good.
 Then I waited.
 And waited some more, until the next day, in fact, when I repeated the whole process and instead had half the glass.
-Mind you, I’m eating very clean right now, but it was fabulous.
+Mind you, I’m eating very clean and actively antihistamine right now, but it was fabulous.

 I did experience a very small amount of acid reflux on Day 4 (I waited two days after the ~2oz. half glass), when I had a full glass (4oz. in this case) with a reliably non-reactive meal.
-But I think that’s more to do with the acidity than with histamines, as my mind remained clear afterwards and brain fog/distractibility is a big histamine reaction of mine.
+But I think that’s more to do with the sudden acidity than with histamines, as my mind remained clear afterwards and brain fog/distractibility is a big histamine reaction of mine.
 The supermarket has a variety of organic (sulfite-free) wines that I plan to try next time, along with any low histamine wines I can order to the US.

 Honestly, it’s been so long since I had wine that I just picked one made from a grape blend I remember liking and hoped for the best.
 I wasn’t really sure what to expect with the first sip, but that was a strangely satisfying first two sips of wine in years!